Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos

 U.S. and Chinese negotiators are due to meet in September for a new round of trade talks but have not yet confirmed a date.

-This developing story will be updated.
 NPR's Emily Feng contributed to this report.